Shanghai, China

 Academics

 During your IFSA Summer in Shanghai, customize your study abroad experience by taking a single class during the four-week Session 1 or take a single class during the four-week Session 2.
-If not taking a Chinese language class, you may also enroll in the Essential Chinese class.
 You can also extend your studies by enrolling in both Session 1 and Session 2.

 SESSION 1 CLASSES